 There are significant psychological benefits to being able to see outside through windows although it does pose technical challenges as windows leak heat far more than the building walls and it can regularly get to be a 70C temperature difference between the inside and the outside of the window which gives problems with sealing them.

 The New South Pole Station has to have probably the biggest construction carbon footprint of any building in the world.

-Amundsen and Scott got their teams to the South Pole overland in 1911/1912, so did Fuchs and Hilary in 1958 and more recently a trial team made a road there to deliver a load of 110 tons of cargo overland in 2006.
-The vast majority of everyone else and everything that has been to the pole though has flown there.
+Amundsen and Scott got their teams to the South Pole overland in 1911/1912, so did Fuchs and Hilary in 1958, more recently a trial team made a road there to deliver a load of 110 tons of cargo overland in 2006.
+The vast majority of everyone else and everything that has been to the pole and back has flown there.

 An estimated 20 million pounds (9,070 tonnes) of materials for the new station had to be flown to the South Pole from New Zealand after being shipped from the USA.
 This was flown in LC-130 (Hercules) aircraft which have a maximum load of 25,000lbs (11.3 tonnes) the size of the load bay restricts the largest dimension of anything that can be taken to the South Pole.

 The return flight to the South Pole from Christchurch New Zealand is about a 4,200 mile (7780 kilometres) round trip.
 That's well over 3.3 million miles worth (6.2 million kilometres) of flying to build the base.

 The base is run on fossil fuels that are also flown in on the LC-130 Hercules aircraft.
 On the trip from McMurdo to the South Pole alone, these aircraft burn two gallons of fuel for every one gallon delivered.

 So high tech and impressive, but in terms of sustainability - could do a lot better...